ryan-p-randall/ryan-p-randall.github.io/_pages/uses.md

 - LogicTech's [MX Mechanical](https://www.logitech.com/en-us/products/keyboards/mx-mechanical.html) keyboard easily switches between a few different devices, and is compatible with Mac, Linux, and Windows.

 ## Software

+### Browsing

+- [Copy as Markdown](https://github.com/yorkxin/copy-as-markdown) is a browser extension that lets you quickly, easily make a list of all the tabs you have open and then paste that list somewhere.
+Copying and pasting like this makes it way easier for me to context switch, since I don't have to worry about dredging particular pages out of my browser history.
+I can't tell you how much this stress this saves me on a daily basis, as well as how much time it saves to be able to search in my files based on filepaths, urls, domains, etc.
+- [Firefox](https://www.mozilla.org/en-US/firefox/) has been my desktop choice for faster, better, privacy-respecting-er browsing for years.
+- [Noir](https://getnoir.app/) is an excellent mobile Safari add-on if you prefer browsing in dark modes.

 ### Coding